crodrigoquero/C4Imaging/README.md

 ## Final Goals

 1. The final system must be able to futfill all the possible configurations (see "Some Deployment Configurations" section for more details), and be effcient in all of the possible use cases and scenarios.
-2. A series o general purpose and always-useful WorkFlow Nodes will be constructed (on the main brnach of the project), for demonstration purpouses and to enrich the system.
+2. A series o general purpose and always-useful WorkFlow Sates will be constructed (on the main brnach of the project), for demonstration purpouses and to enrich the system.
 The list of those must grow over time.
 The most of them will futfill different general pupopurpose needs in the daily basis on any company, in a way that the project will gain value over time.
-3. All the WorkFlow Nodes must have its own release at GitHub, so the final user can install them independently.
+3. All the WorkFlow Sates must have its own release at GitHub, so the final user can install them independently.
 4. Kubernetes scripts and Docker images must be available to carry out any deployment mentioned on the point #1.
 5. Some Kubernetes scripts and Dcoker Images can be automatically generated by the corresponding [*undefined*] tool.